lxremipsxm/jci-su25/README.md

 ##### Print (6/2)

 I've sent the `.stl` files to be printed by [Robu.in's 3D printing service](https://robu.in/product/3d-printing-service/), which I will receive within a week's time (~6/9/25).
 The print file is saved as `Assembly2_ver3.stl` in the `3D/` directory, and the final product will look like the contents of `Prototype_Assembly.stl`.
-Find the Onshape document [here](https://cad.onshape.com/documents/6fe5cb060711fa738a919116/w/fa28f828e5c3d9cb04d2cd20/e/b66991c36ce5bdb22e432e13?renderMode=0&uiState=683d6334979e864c1bc73d1c).
+Find the Onshape document [here](https://cad.onshape.com/documents/6fe5cb060711fa738a919116/w/fa28f828e5c3d9cb04d2cd20/e/b66991c36ce5bdb22e432e13?renderMode=0&uiState=683d6334979e864c1bc73d1c) (you will need to sign in to view it).

 **Updates**

 6/4/25: The print has been delayed, but I will move on to testing components and creating libraries to make the final product easier to construct.

 6/9/25: The print was cancelled and refunded because I provided parts that were too large for the printer.
 The latest print file is stored in `Assembly2_ver4.stl`, in which I've reduced the height of the card slots and increased the size of the cam lift range instead.
 The prints will hopefully come in by next week (6/16 to 6/20).